What Is Phylum Protozoa? Classification, Characters, Example

 • These animals are small and have a delicate pellicle and a cytostome.

-• There is one nucleus in them, sometimes there are more nuclei also.
+• There is one nucleus in them, but sometimes there are more nuclei.

-• Mainly these are parasites living in the intestine.
+• These parasites mainly live in the intestine.

 Example – Giardia, Hexamita.